GlobedGD/globed2/server/readme.md

     "gd_api": "http://www.boomlings.com/database/getGJComments21.php", // can be a proxy for the comments endpoint "special_users": {
         "9568205": {
-            "name": "imcool",
-            "color": "#ffffff"
-        }
+            "name": "imcool", // optional so that you can know who this is "color": "#ffffff" // will be the name color of the user }
     },
-    "userlist_mode": "none", // can be 'blacklist', 'whitelist', 'none' "userlist": [], // list of user IDs to either blacklist or whitelist, depending on 'userlist_mode'
+    "userlist_mode": "none", // can be 'blacklist', 'whitelist', 'none' "userlist": [], // list of user account IDs to either block or allow, depending on 'userlist_mode'

     // security related